 The main difference in opinion revolved around the personality revealing sections like “A day in my life” and “Life philosophy”.
 One group found them inspirational, they mentioned that this type of resume would help them choose the right candidate for their team.
 The other felt they were “childish and not professional,” arguing that employers don’t care about what you do in a day, they want to see your hard skills and achievements.

-The difference between CEOs and recruiters
+The difference between ceos and recruiters

 As I investigated, I found the greatest predictor of whether someone would love or hate this type of resume: their position.
 On one side, there were career coaches, professional resume writers, and recruiters.
 On the other side, there were CEOs, business owners, and more junior women.
 The negative comments came from the first group, positive from the second.
 I wanted to understand the root cause.